junxit/us-congress-bills-116/bill.md

 ---
 legis-num: S. 434
 congress: 116th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 434

-> To provide for a report on the maintenance of Federal land holdings under the jurisdiction of the Secretary of the Interior.
+> To require the collection of certain data relating to Bureau of Land Management land acquisitions, and for other purposes.

 ## § 1.
-Report on maintaining Federal land holdings under the jurisdiction of the Secretary of the Interior
+Bureau of Land Management land acquisition data

+The Secretary of the Interior (acting through the Director of the Bureau of Land Management) shall—

+- **(1)** collect centralized data on land acquired for administration by the Bureau of Land Management using amounts from the Land and Water Conservation Fund established under section 200302 of title 54, United States Code, including data on—
+  - **(A)** the method used for the acquisition; and
+  - **(B)** the type of interest acquired;
-Not later than 120 days after the date on which the President submits to Congress the budget of the United States for fiscal year 2020, the Secretary of the Interior shall submit to Congress a report that describes—
+- **(2)** not later than 1 year after the date of enactment of this Act, and annually thereafter, submit to Congress a report describing the information collected under paragraph (1); and

-- **(1)** all Federal land holdings under the jurisdiction of the Secretary of the Interior; and
+- **(3)** develop guidance to ensure that land acquisition data collected under paragraph (1) is entered correctly and properly coded in the data system of the Bureau of Land Management.
-- **(2)** the total cost of maintaining the Federal land holdings described under paragraph (1) for each of fiscal years 2017 through 2019, including an accounting of holdings and expenditures by each Federal agency with respect to the land holdings.